The photo comes from

 See the instructions for how to sign this letter campaign without running any nonfree JavaScript code--not trivial, but not hard.

-US citizens: call on your congresscritter and senators to block war with Cuba, and end the humanitarian crisis there.
+US citizens: call on your senators to fight the wrecker's USPS Board takeover.

 See the instructions for how to sign this letter campaign without running any nonfree JavaScript code--not trivial, but not hard.